 The Mission of the W. W. Caruth, Jr. Child Advocacy Clinic is to educate law students, lawyers, and child welfare professionals to provide vital assistance to better the lives of abused and neglected children.

 COMMUNITIES FOUNDATION OF TEXAS

 In 1974, W.W.
-"Will" Caruth, Jr. established the W.W.
+“Will” Caruth, Jr. established the W.W.
 Caruth, Jr. Foundation as a supporting organization of Communities Foundation of Texas (CFT).
 Through the years, Will Caruth shared much of his fortune with others through the foundation and helped CFT improve the Dallas community where his family has lived since 1848.
-He had preferences for bold giving in the areas of education, public safety, medical and scientific research, and "bootstrapping" social assistance initiatives.
+He had preferences for bold giving in the areas of education, public safety, medical and scientific research.